nf-core/mhcquant/README.md

 ## Credits

 nf-core/mhcquant was originally written by [Leon Bichmann](https://github.com/Leon-Bichmann) from the [Kohlbacher Lab](https://kohlbacherlab.org/).
-The pipeline was re-written in Nextflow DSL2 and is primarily maintained by [Marissa Dubbelaar](https://github.com/marissaDubbelaar) from [Clinical Collaboration Unit Translational Immunology](https://www.medizin.uni-tuebingen.de/en-de/das-klinikum/einrichtungen/kliniken/medizinische-klinik/kke-translationale-immunologie) and [Quantitative Biology Center](https://uni-tuebingen.de/forschung/forschungsinfrastruktur/zentrum-fuer-quantitative-biologie-qbic/) in Tübingen.
+The pipeline was re-written in Nextflow DSL2 and is primarily maintained by [Marissa Dubbelaar](https://github.com/marissaDubbelaar) and [Jonas Scheid](https://github.com/jonasscheid) from [Peptide-based Immunotherapy](https://www.medizin.uni-tuebingen.de/en-de/peptid-basierte-immuntherapie) and [Quantitative Biology Center](https://uni-tuebingen.de/forschung/forschungsinfrastruktur/zentrum-fuer-quantitative-biologie-qbic/) in Tübingen.

 Helpful contributors: